Royal Naval Division War Memorial: History

 The former members of the division had mixed feelings about the location.
 It lacked the prominence and visibility of a central London location, but provided a convenient focal point for gatherings of former members, which took place regularly until 1981.
 When the closure of the college was proposed in the late 1990s, Captain Christopher Page—a retired Royal Navy officer and military historian with a particular interest in the Royal Naval Division—instigated a campaign to have the memorial restored to its original location on Horse Guards Parade.
 A fund was established to cover the cost of the move, and all funds and permissions were in place in early 2003.
-After restoration work by the stonemason David Ball, it was re-installed there on 13 November 2003, the anniversary of the division's attack at Beaucourt-sur-l'Ancre during the Battle of the Somme in 1916.
+After restoration work by the stonemason David Ball, under the direction of Trehearne Architects, it was re-installed there on 13 November 2003, the anniversary of the division's attack at Beaucourt-sur-l'Ancre during the Battle of the Somme in 1916.
 Prince Charles performed the unveiling in the presence of Prince Michael of Kent (honorary commodore of the Royal Navy Volunteer Reserve), Admiral Sir Alan West (First Sea Lord), and the Reverend Barry Hammett (Chaplain of the Fleet).
 Churchill's grandson (also called Winston Churchill) read out the speech his grandfather gave at the original ceremony in 1925.

 The memorial was designated a grade II listed building in 2008.
 Listed status provides legal protection from demolition or modification; grade II is applied to buildings of "special interest, warranting every effort to preserve them".
 It was upgraded to grade II* (reserved for "particularly important buildings of more than special interest" and applied to about 5.5% of listings) in November 2015, when Historic England deemed Lutyens' war memorials a national collection as part of commemorations for the centenary of the First World War.